bem-site/bem-method/tutorials/bem-js-tutorial/02-Modifiers/02-Modifiers.en.md

 this.setMod('status', 'off');
 ```

-The `setMod` method applies a modifier's CSS class to the blocks which makes the
+The `setMod` method applies a modifier CSS class to the blocks which makes the
 block change its appearance.
 If you need additional changes on a block,
 place them into a function corresponding to the modifier.
 Like the following: